 Common Myths Surrounding Dissociative Identity Disorder

 Dissociative identity disorder (DID) is a highly controversial diagnosis.
 Doctors and therapists alike struggle with a lack of knowledge not because they do not want to know, but because they were not trained.
-On the average psychiatrists receive a few hours or days of training about recognizing and treating DID.
+On average psychiatrists receive a few hours or days of training about recognizing and treating DID.

-Because of all the controversy and how the media treating this enigmatic disorder as a plot for scary movies people are confused.
+Because of all the controversy and how the media treats this enigmatic disorder as a plot for scary movies people are confused.
 They are left believing those who live with the diagnosis of dissociative identity disorder are dangerous.
 Worse yet,

 Some folks express a desire to form DID.

-This article is full of myth busting material to aid both those who live with the diagnosis of DID, and all who want to know more about it.
+This article is full of myth-busting material to aid both those who live with the diagnosis of DID and all who want to know more about it.
 It is meant to be an aid in describing dissociative identity disorder to anyone who does not understand.
 Please feel free to share it.